bizerfr/LFS-Aware-Reconstruction/README.md

 - OpenMP

 The local feature size (LFS) estimation is available on this [repository](https://github.com/bizerfr/cgal/tree/psp-lfs).
-We make a [pull request](https://github.com/CGAL/cgal/pull/8006) to the [CGAL](https://github.com/CGAL/cgal) repository.
+We make a [pull request](https://github.com/CGAL/cgal/pull/8006) to the [CGAL library](https://github.com/CGAL/cgal).
 You can see the header file and examples files we add [here](https://github.com/CGAL/cgal/pull/8006/files).

 To use the LFS package, install the dependencies and git clone our [branch](https://github.com/bizerfr/cgal/tree/psp-lfs).
 We provide two examples using our package.